SamvelMK/fuzzy_contoller/README.md

 In the __Fuzzification__ stage, the crisp input (aka antecedent) is converted to a fuzzy set which is passed to the __Inference__ engine.
 The fuzzy input sets activate certain rules in the rule base which gives a fuzzy output set.
 Afterwards __Deffuzzification__ converts the fuzzy ouput set into a crisp value.

 For this system I decided to use two types of input variables: User's internal state and features of the movies in the database.
 The User's internal state includes the user's mood (Very Happy -> Very Upset) and the physical state (Exchausted -> Very lively).
 The features of the movies are the ones presented above.
-Now the system is only going to ask the user to specify the to internal states and the rest is going to be taken from the respective database.
+The system is only going to ask the user to specify the to internal states and the rest is going to be taken from the respective database.

-For the fuzzification block I need to specify the Universe of Discourse (i.e., the domain of the inputs), the set of terms for each linguistic variables (Very Old', 'Old', 'Not So Old', 'New', 'Very New') and the respective membership function for each term.
+For the fuzzification block I need to specify the Universe of Discourse (i.e., the domain of each input), the set of terms for each linguistic variables (Very Old', 'Old', 'Not So Old', 'New', 'Very New') and the respective membership function for each term.
 Because this is a demonstration case, I wanted to show how you can specify different membership functions.
-For this I used three types of membership functions: *Triangular*, *Gaussian* and *S-Shaped*.
+For this, I used three types of membership functions: *Triangular*, *Gaussian* and *S-Shaped*.
 The Skit-Fuzzy module in python allows for automatic generation of triangular membership function.
 For this you need to specify only the number of the terms and the terms themselves.

 <div align='center'>